-To date, he has won the largest SEC whistleblower award in history, more than $83 million for whistleblowers who reported misconduct at Merrill Lynch, which led to its $415 million settlement with the Commission.
+To date, his clients won the largest single-case SEC whistleblower award in history, more than $83 million for reporting misconduct at Merrill Lynch, which led to its $415 million settlement with the Commission.
 In addition to significant monetary recoveries, among his many landmark cases, he successfully represented the first officer of a public company to win an SEC whistleblower award, the first SEC whistleblower to receive criminal immunity, and the first SEC whistleblower to receive a whistleblower award because his company retaliated against him.
-The pipeline is robust, including what will likely be another top SEC whistleblower award in connection with the $267 million SEC enforcement action against JPMorgan.

 Prior to joining the Commission, Jordan was a Trial Attorney at the Department of Justice, where he specialized in complex financial services litigation involving the FDIC and Office of Thrift Supervision.
 He began his legal career as a Navy Judge Advocate on active duty and recently retired as a Captain in its Reserve Law Program.
 While in law school, he worked as a stockbroker.

 Jordan served as the Chair of the Investor Rights Committee of the District of Columbia Bar and a board member of the City Bar Fund, the pro bono affiliate of the Association of the Bar of the City of New York.

 Jordan is a nationally sought after writer, speaker, and media commentator on securities enforcement, corporate ethics and whistleblower issues.

 Jordan understands the importance of the anonymity of his clients.
 With this in mind, Jordan gives clients the option to communicate through secure and encrypted applications such as Signal, Telegram, and Whatsapp.